Bay View’s Education Program

 Bay View instructors, welcome to your resource page!
 Here you will find information and forms to assist you in teaching classes at the Bay View Association.
 To teach a class, please complete the Faculty Contract and email to the Education Director at education@bayviewassociation.org.
 The Director will contact you with any scheduling conflicts.

 Download the contract to your desktop/device BEFORE you fill it out electronically to avoid any loss of information.
-If you have any questions, please feel free to contact Julia Healy at (231) 439-9243 or email education@bayviewassociation.org.
+If you have any questions, please feel free to contact Lori Bolone at (231) 439-9243 or email education@bayviewassociation.org.
 Thank you for supporting educational programming at Bay View!

 231-439-9243 (Summer Office Line) • education@bayviewassociation.org